Designations Congruent with Things: Chapter 9

 “Nah,” Newt replies.

 Newt tries to flinch, but only about half his muscles are feeling like it’s still their job to do what his nervous system says.
 This makes the effect interesting from a perceptive standpoint, but pretty understated as flinching goes.
-His eyes do come open though, so that’s a win, possibly, or not, he’s not sure how much winning there is left for him to do in the world, he’ll probably spend most of his mental energy on not cloning a kaiju and he’ll spend what remains on trying not to have PTSD or epilepsy or generalized anxiety disorder or a mental connection to the anteverse or whatever his problems are going to shape themselves into once they’ve started to congeal from the mass of disorganized goo that’s sitting in his cerebral cortex.
+His eyes do come open though, so that’s a win, possibly, or not, he’s not sure how much winning there is left for him to do in the world, he’ll probably spend most of his mental energy on not cloning a kaiju and he’ll spend what little remains on trying not to have PTSD or epilepsy or generalized anxiety disorder or a mental connection to the anteverse or whatever his problems will shape themselves into once they’ve started to congeal from the mass of disorganized goo quivering in his cerebral cortex.

 “I stole that cane,” he says, looking at Hermann, who is holding his sherry and his reappropriated cane.

-“Not only did you steal it,” Hermann says, “you, in fact, turned it into a metaphor for your entire professional life by committing a glorious proof-of principle, and then failing to follow through on making any effort to keep it.”
+“Not only did you steal it,” Hermann says, “you turned it into a metaphor for your entire professional life by committing a glorious proof-of principle, then failing to follow through on any effort to keep it.”

-“Was it too much to hope that you’d be—surprise—a kind drunk?
+“Was it too much to hope that you’d be—surprise—a nice drunk?
 Or, at minimum, an irresponsible one?”
 Newt asks.
 “I’d even settle for some demonstrable cognitive impairment.
 Any demonstrable impairment.
 Is that even sherry?
 I have follow-through, by the way.
-Follow-through, as a character trait, is a prerequisite if you’re planning to construct your own drift interface and then reproducibly use it.
+Follow-through, as a character trait, is a prerequisite for constructing your own drift interface and then reproducibly using it.
 Which I did.”

 “Yes, Newton, I have.
 Thank you for belatedly noticing.
 But I was not finished.”